Kill shelter husky cross granted forever home after plea from Portsmouth couple in The News

 Alin, a ‘friendly and intelligent canine’, has been granted the happy future he deserves after a Havant couple came forward to adopt him on March 6.

-Amy Joelle and Aaron Wright, from Havant, came forward when the plea was published and said ‘within an hour’ they heard back from Alin’s foster owner, Beverley.
+Amy Joell and Aaran Wright, from Havant, came forward when the plea was published and said ‘within an hour’ they heard back from Alin’s foster owner, Beverley.

 Amy said: ‘I didn’t expect a response because I thought they’d be inundated.